Blueprints

 Entity Picker Interface

-When using all relationship or reference fields, you get access to Dogen's powerful entity picker interface.
-This makes it easy to browse, search, and select related records while maintaining proper path information.
+All relationship and reference fields give you access to Dogen's intuitive entity picker interface.
+This visual browser makes it easy to find and select related records while maintaining proper database paths.

 Next Steps